ilmihur/depthscanner/README.md

     $ conda create -n scanner python=2.7
     $ conda activate scanner

-Install `COMPAS` and the `pyrealsense2` libraries to interface with the Intel Realsense Depth Camera (note: numpy and scipy will be automatically installed as well):
+Now install `COMPAS` and the `pyrealsense2` libraries to interface with the Intel Realsense Depth Camera (note: numpy and scipy will be automatically installed as well):

     $ conda install COMPAS
     $ pip install pyrealsense2